tloimu/ya-hotas-throttle/README.md

 The Teensy LC can quite easily be replaced with any Arduino compatible device with USB connectivity and enough pins.
 With more coding effort any USB capable micro controller that fits the case could also do.

 The RGB LED and slide switch (lock/program) are fully optional.
-The multi-directional hat switch can also easily be left out, replaced with a simple switch or with a similar hat switch.
+The multi-directional hat switch can also easily be left out or replaced with a simpler 4-directional hat switch.

 The steel ball and spring are used to make the center detent for the throttle.
 Different size ball and spring can be used by modifying the printed *BallSpringPlunger* parameters in the OpenSCAD files.